wikimediairan/Perseus/README.md

 Additional documentation is available under the [architecture](docs/architecture) directory.

-## Project Status

-Perseus is currently under active development.

-The core translation workflow is fully functional and has been stable enough for my own daily use for approximately a week.
-This repository is being published primarily to demonstrate the project's architecture, workflow, and current capabilities.

-Several areas are still being actively improved, including:

-- Backend service implementation
-- Desktop-specific user experience improvements
-- Codebase cleanup and modularization
-- General refactoring

-Although this is not yet considered a production-ready release, the repository reflects the current direction of the project and provides a realistic view of how Perseus is designed to work.

 ## Manifesto

 Perseus exists to strengthen non-English Wikipedia communities by reducing repetitive work while